Operation Karbala-4: Aftermath

 The battle killed about 8,000 Iranians (while wounding 11000) and 800 Iraqis in those three days alone.
 However, this battle proved to be the beginning of a major offensive of which would last until February.
 The operation had been poorly planned, and doubtlessly rushed due to the Kuwait conference.
 The Iranians (with the exception of the night attack and the amphibious crossings) did not use their innovative tactics and mainly used human waves.
 The more sophisticated Operation Karbala-5 would be launched two weeks later and would eventually become the largest battle of the whole war.

-Mehdi Mirza Mehdi Tehrani the last commander of the Kamil Battalion of the 27th Mohammad Rasulullah Division in the Iran-Iraq War and a member of the first division of the Diver Ranger Battalion in Operation Karbala 4, stressed that at least one month before the operation, 100% of the diver units were ready And the strategy of the IRGC superiors and the road map, especially the wrong time and place, it was basically impossible to win this operation from the beginning, writes:Until a few years ago, there was talk of Operation Karbala 4 being a taboo and an unfortunate sin.
+Mehdi Mirzamehdi Tehrani the last commander of the Kamil Battalion of the 27th Mohammad Rasulullah Division in the Iran-Iraq War and a member of the first division of the Diver Ranger Battalion in Operation Karbala 4, stressed that at least one month before the operation, 100% of the diver units were ready And the strategy of the IRGC superiors and the road map, especially the wrong time and place, it was basically impossible to win this operation from the beginning, writes:Until a few years ago, there was talk of Operation Karbala 4 being a taboo and an unfortunate sin.
 It was enough for a survivor, a battalion commander, a martyr father to say something as an oral history from the 3rd of December 1986!
 Either Anna was denied or the researcher and historian of oral history was so rejected that it was carelessly scientific.
 The author, as a member of the first division of the Diver Ranger Battalion in Operation Karbala 4, did everything I could to access the oral history of this operation, but to no avail.
 The first document for me was to find traces of the survivors.
 60 battalions took part in Operation Karbala IV.
 I believe in this figure.
 I also believe that the IRGC had prepared a little more than 250 equipped battalions from destruction to divers and infantry.
 But only these 60 battalions started the operation on the 3rd of January at 20:20.
 At 12:10, our battalion did not reach the fish gorge until midnight.
 At 6 a.m. on January 25, the commanders agreed to withdraw, and the forces that had not regained their positions refused to move.
 At 11 a.m., Iraq began its heavy patrol against the Iranian forces, and at 11:45 p.m.
 The order to stop the operation was announced.
 Of my company, myself and Ali Khanlou, and of the total unit of 500 people, only 17 survived but were severely injured and disabled, the rest of the comrades were exhausted during these 4 hours.